jachansantiago/jachansantiago.github.io/_drafts/machine-learning.md

 # what is machine learning?
 Audience: Freshman-year student
+Theme: The intuition behind machine learning.

+The first time that I heard the word machine learning I thought that robots learned task to imitate us toward to performs task.
+I thought this was magic and difficult.
+Everything far from reality.

 # Introduction

-Machine learning can be summarized by training a model learn from previous learning experiences or data.
-The data represent about 80-90% of the real problem in machine learning.
-Most of the data scientist spend 80% of the time with data wrangling.
+Machine learning learns a model or decision function based on previous data.

+I believe everyone had been listen a about machine learning and how is changing the industries and science.
+Machine learning had been accelerating science and industries.

+Protein folding, antibiotic discovery, robust animal behavior monitoring are some examples of how machine learning have been accelerating advances in science.
+Machine learning had been applied to many industries health, finance and even the software engineering industry.
+For some tasks that are hard to program, machine learning had changed the paradigms from explicitly programing to train a machine learning model.
+Andrej Karpathy explained more about this is his blog post titled [Software 2.0](https://link.medium.com/YcPpazSFZkb).

+Seems that machine learning works like magic, but isn't.
+The purpose of this blog post is to uncover the magic behind of machine learning and answer; how machine learning learn from the data to make decision even in new examples?

+The goal of machine learning is to learn a decision function based on training data meanwhile generalize to new examples.
+From this goal there three aspect are crucial for machine learning: 1) the decision function; 2) how efficiently represent the input data?; 3) how measure the generalization of the model?
+In the next section I will introduce the intuition of this aspects but first a motivation example.

 Example beach day.

 Imagine a simple case where you are designing an application to know if an specific day is a good day to go to the beach?
-Normally, when I go to the beach there two facts that I check the precipitation probability and the swell size.
+Normally, when I go to the beach there two facts that I check: 1) the precipitation probability and 2) the swell size.
 Figure X shows an example of previos days where the days where labeled as good day (blue dot) and bad day (red dot) to go to the beach.
 The x-axis shows the precipitation probability and the y-axis shows the swell size.
 In the graph the the days labeled as good day are clustered on the bottom left which means low precipitation probability and low swell size.

 # Decision Function
 If we see the Figure X, that collect some data points about good and bad days to go to the beach we can see a clear pattern.
 The pattern looks like this: